syncfusion-content/javascript-docs/js/api/ejRangeNavigator.md

-Specifies the color of minor grid lines in RangeNavigator.
+Specifies the color of minor grid lines in range navigator.